jethrocarr/smallscripts/sysadmin/fuckkeystore/README.md

 This becomes a real pain if you need to change the keystore since you can't generate a new one.

-This tool generates an empty keystore with a blank password, which you can then import your desired keys/certs into.
+This tool allows you to convert a password protected keystore into one with a blank password.

 # Usage